Alexander Nevsky Cathedral, Paris

-The Cathedral is the under the jurisdiction of the Archdiocese of Orthodox Churches of Russian Tradition in Western Europe, based in Paris.
+The Cathedral is under the jurisdiction of the Archdiocese of Orthodox Churches of Russian Tradition in Western Europe, based in Paris.
 It should not be confused with the Holy Trinity Cathedral and the Russian Orthodox Spiritual and Cultural Center, which opened in Paris in 2016, under the authority of the Moscow patriarch and Russian government.

 Services in the main cathedral are conducted in Church Slavonic.
-Some services the Crypt are conducted in French.
+Some services in the Crypt are conducted in French.